fourbearscourses/fourbearscourses.github.io/README.md

 Four Bears Courses (FBC) is a Non-Commercial Project, that provides Paid Courses for free.

 ## **How to get Courses?**
-_You can use the 'Files' overview to see all the Free Courses that were shared.
-It is also possible to search for specific courses using the instant search and soon we will make a bot to easily search the courses to get the Course._
+_You can use the 'Files' overview to see all the Courses that were shared.
+It is also possible to search for specific courses using the instant search and soon we will make a bot to easily search the courses to get It._

 ## **I wanna request some courses, which aren't avalible in the FBC channel right now**